da230896/TeamAvengersKatas/3.ADRs/Leverage API Gateway for security requirements.md

 **Positive:**

- - Handle the workflow and log the error.
-This will give us the observability for lost tickets and any other issues in the workflow.
+ - Handle the API security with rate limiting/throttling.
+ - Handle the cross cutting concerns at one place such as access token validation , authorization.
+ - This may also help in future for analytics and monetization of API incase requirement comes.

 **Risks:**

  - Single point of failure
+ - Configuration of the routing logic must be managed during deployment, to ensure proper routing from the external API to the proper microservice